 Giving some attention to your hamstrings, this alternative to lying leg curls might be our favorite.
 You might need a helper for this, or if you’ve got good footwork you’ll do just fine.
-Grab a giant size of water or a two-liter soda and place it to the spot where your feet will rest as you’re lying face down flat on the floor.
+Grab a giant gallon of water or a two-liter drink and place it to the spot where your feet will rest as you’re lying face down flat on the floor.

 Next, you’ll bring your legs and knees together, with the bottle between your feet.
 Again you might need some help getting it into position.
 Imagine it’s a dumbbell as you flex up and close to your butt or a reverse 90-degree angle.
 Repeat up to 15 times for four sets.

 Finishing off the at-home workout, we end with calf raises.
 A simple, yet effective way to do these is to face a wall or pillar, placing your palms against it for balance and support.
 Next, with your feet flat on the ground, you’ll stand up on your toes, pause for three seconds, and back down.
 Repeat the movement 20 times.

 To perform an advanced version, give your second favorite kid a “piggyback” ride as a way to give extra resistance.
 Again, if you don’t have kids, use a backpack full of books, water, or anything heavy (but safe) that you can find.